Referrals & Admissions

 The majority of referrals are for pupils who have an Education, Health and Care Plan (EHCP) that is administered by one of the SEND district offices of Kent County Council (KCC).
 In some cases Local Authorities from across the South East pursue referrals that are linked to a pupil being in the care of Heath Farm Fostering, or placed with other care providers within Kent.
 We also have referrals from Medway LA and directly from parents/carers.

-HFS is an Independent schools for pupils with special educational needs, it is approved by The Department for Education under section 41 of the Children and Families Act.
+HFS is an Independent school for pupils with special educational needs, it is approved by The Department for Education under section 41 of the Children and Families Act.

 A significant aspect of the referral process is to ascertain that the school can address the Outcomes as described in Section E of the EHCP.
 This may relate to all four areas of need: